dabear/torrentstatus/README.md

 # Torrentstatus

-Currently in pre-alpha mode, this set of python scripts makes up a package that can be used for automating certain torrent related activities
+Currently in alpha mode, this set of python scripts makes up a package that can be used for automating certain torrent related activities

 ## Actions implemented are as follows:
 ### on start of download:
 - Send email
-- (todo:) Change label of torrent based on a list of regexp matched against tracker url
+- Change label of torrent based on a rulset defined in a config file ("auto label" feature)

 ### On completion of download:
 - Send email
 - Alert through pynma (notify my android)
-- Download subtitles (depends on filebot being installed)
+- Download subtitles.
+Depends on filebot being installed.
+This feature is currently fully coded but not called on complete.

 ## Requirements